harkishanpansuriya/Flutter_Interview_Questions/questions.md

     - Flutter also uses isolates to isolate background tasks from the main UI thread.
 This helps to improve performance and prevent the app from crashing if a background task fails.

+74. What's the difference between async and async* in Dart?
+    - async gives you a Future
+    - async* gives you a Stream.

-71. Yield and yield*
+75. Yield and yield*
     - the `yield` keyword returns a single value from a generator function.
 It also pauses the function's execution until the next value is requested.

     - `yield*` provides multiple values from another Iterable or Stream.

-72. Yield and return
+76. Yield and return
     - the `yield` keyword is used to return a value from a generator function and pause the function's execution until the next value is requested.
         - Ex: It's akin to a storyteller concluding a tale, offering the resolution or final